mccool41/udemy_price_checker/README.md

 ## 🔐 Notes
 🔇 Selecting "launch_silent.vbs" instead of the "run_price_checker.bat" in the Windows Task Scheduler suppresses the Command Prompt popup why the Python script is running.

-Notifications use PowerShell to call Windows' native toast system.
+Notifications use PowerShell to call Windows native toast system.

 ---